slimkrazy/python-google-places/README.rst

         Checks in an anonynomous user in.

       get_details(**kwargs)
-        Retrieves full information on the place matching the reference.
+        Retrieves full information on the place matching the place_id.
           kwargs:
             language   -- The language code, indicating in which language the results should be returned, if possible.
 This value defaults